Moth Infestation: Identification and Treatment

 Moth Infestation Signs

 It’s also known as clothes moth.
-Due to the small size of the eggs and larvae, most infestations initially go unnoticed.
+Due to the small size of the eggs and moth larvae, most infestations initially go unnoticed.
 It is only when adults appear or when holes start appearing in your clothing that it becomes obvious.
 Moths are equal opportunity destroyers of clothing with no preference over wardrobes, closets or drawers so when looking for signs of their presence be sure to check everywhere clothes are stored in your home.

 Moths like to lay their eggs in warm, dark places so pay particular attention to the corners of your wardrobe, drawers, skirting boards and architraves.

-The carpet moth, just like clothes moths, it can be difficult to notice the beginnings of an infestation of their carpet-dwelling cousins.
+The carpet moth, just like clothes moths, can be difficult to notice the beginnings of an infestation of their carpet-dwelling cousins.
 Signs of their presence will include patches with a threadbare appearance forming in carpets and rugs, usually in darker areas such as around furniture and near walls.

 Read more: What damages do moths cause?